mars-research/atmosphere/README.md

 ## TODO

-Add invariants about endpoints being shared only within the container subtree.

 Wire up IPI for killing threads and TLB flush.

 Wire up hugepages.

-Kill container.
+Kill container (halfway there..).

 Bring back verification for Kernel init().

-Adjust triggers in ProcessManager
+Adjust triggers in ProcessManager (almost there).